-OTHER REQUIRED HOURS 7 Academic Transition (1 SHC) 1 Music (4 SHC) The following courses are required: MUS-111 Fundamentals of Music (3 SHC) MUS-151 Class Music I (1 SHC) 4 Ensemble (2 SHC) 2 OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
-These courses are not a part of the Universal General Education Transfer Component.
-Students who complete these courses with a grade of "C" or better will receive transfer credit.
-The receiving university will determine whether the courses will count as general education, premajor, or elective credit.
-TOTAL SEMESTER HOURS CREDIT (SHC) IN PATHWAY 32-40 High school students in the CCP College Transfer Pathway Leading to the Associate in Fine Arts in Music must complete the entire pathway before taking additional course in the Associate in Fine Arts in Music degree, except for mathematics courses in the Associate in Fine Arts in Music.
+OTHER REQUIRED HOURS 7 Academic Transition (1 SHC) The following course is required: ACA-122 College Transfer Success (1 SHC) 1 Music (4 SHC) The following courses are required: MUS-111 Fundamentals of Music (3 SHC) MUS-151 Class Music I (1 SHC) 4 Ensemble (2 SHC) 2 education, premajor, or elective credit.
+TOTAL SEMESTER HOURS CREDIT (SHC) IN PATHWAY32 -40 High school students in the CCP College Transfer Pathway Leading to the Associate in Fine Arts in Music must complete the entire pathway before taking additional course in the Associate in Fine Arts in Music degree, except for mathematics courses in the Associate in Fine Arts in Music.